 - Contact the Oklahoma Department of Human Services at 1-800-522-3511.

 - If you feel that your loved one’s health and safety are at immediate risk, call 911.

 - You can also email email@example.com and file a complaint with the Oklahoma State Department of Health.

 - Contact an experienced Midwest City nursing home negligence lawyer right away.

 If Your Loved One Has Suffered from Neglect in a Nursing Home, We Can Help

 If your loved one has been neglected in a nursing home or other type of long-term care facility, you are most likely experiencing a range of emotions: shock, confusion, fear, and anger.
 You may be asking yourself questions like: How could this happen?
 What do I do now?
 How can I protect and seek justice for my loved one?

 At the Cain Law Office, our experienced nursing home negligence lawyers in Midwest City can help you put an immediate stop to the neglect and mistreatment of your loved one.
-We will fight to hold the facility accountable when negligence is exposed.
+We will fight to hold the facility accountable when negligence is exposed for elder abuse.
 Our compassionate legal team will demand the full compensation your loved one needs and the justice that your family deserves.

 To discuss your rights and legal options with a Midwest City nursing home negligence attorney, contact our office today for a free consultation.
 Together, we will send a message that the mistreatment of our older family members will not be tolerated.